THE ANONYMOUS WORK JOHN FLORIO PUBLISHED IN 1591 AND THE BRAND NEW LIST OF AUTHORS HE CONSULTED

 NEW SOURCES & BOOKS IN JOHN FLORIO’S LIBRARY.

 The book ends with a list of authors John Florio consulted for his work.
-This new list of sources contains many authors not mentioned by Florio in other works.
+This new list of sources contains many authors not mentioned by Florio in his later works.
 However, he does not mention them all, but gives a brief and short list of the most cited by adding, in the end, “And many others.”
 Despite the small work, Florio had consulted as a wide range of authors as possible.
 The breadth of his sources is exceptional; they span diverse eras, countries, and genres.

 This list of authors must be added to the list of 340 books he owned in his library and cited in his testament.